josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚡_why_some_people_become_systemic_lightning_rods.md

 ---

 ## 🏮 Footer
-**Why Some People Become Systemic Lightning Rods** belongs to the Democratic Drift Phenomenology cluster.
+**⚡ Why Some People Become Systemic Lightning Rods** belongs to the Democratic Drift Phenomenology cluster.
 It explains why certain individuals attract disproportionate institutional energy during instability, and reframes this experience as structural, not personal.

 Crosslinks:
 - 🧭 *how_authoritarian_drift_feels_from_the_inside*
 - 🗂️ *when_institutions_start_treating_you_as_a_category_not_a_person*
 - 📛 *bureaucratic_memory_failure_and_identity_contamination*

+_Last updated: 2025-11-22_